-- · Where the appliance is to be installed.

-- The vent system configuration to be used.

-- Gas supply piping requirements and space for access.

-See Section 9 Gas Information.

-- Provisions for optional heat management system.
+- · Where the appliance is to be installed. - · The vent system configuration to be used. - Gas supply piping requirements and space for access.
+See Section 9 Gas Information. - Provisions for optional heat management system.
 If Passive Heat will be installed, consider location of discharge opening in relation to venting and other construction materials.
-Refer to the installation instructions included with the Passive Heat kit for details and the appropriate sections in this manual in terms of clearances and framing (Section 3), and finishing and mantels (Section 10).

-- · Electrical wiring requirements.

-- · Framing and finishing details.

-- Whether optional accessories-devices such as a fan, wall switch, or remote control-are desired.
+Refer to the installation instructions included with the Passive Heat kit for details and the appropriate sections in this manual in terms of clearances and framing (Section 3), and finishing and mantels (Section 10). - · Electrical wiring requirements. - · Framing and finishing details. - Whether optional accessories-devices such as a wall switch-are desired.
 See Section 12.B for approved accessories.